Khobragade Multispeciality Hospital

 • Cycles shorter than 21 days or longer than 35 days

-• Heavy or very light bleeding
+• Excessively heavy or unusually light bleeding

-• Spotting between periods
+• Spotting or bleeding between periods

 Common Causes of Irregular Periods